 Before you start any negotiations, you should prepare in advance.
 The first important stage is your outfit.
-The Chinese consider that the only proper way to dress up for a business meeting is to wear an elegant black or dark outfit, which applies for both women and men.
+The Chinese consider that the only proper way to dress up for a business meeting is to wear an elegant black or dark outfit, which applies to both women and men.
 Having your own business card is another must: not only does it facilitate further contact, but it also is an important element of the ritual. – You should have a sufficient number of business cards – if you run out of them, it will be considered a faux pas.
 Your business card must include your name and surname, job title and your company name.
-It is recommended that business cards be printed double sided, with the English version on one side and Chinese on the other, as English is not widely spoken there.
+It is recommended that business cards be printed double-sided, with the English version on one side and Chinese on the other, as English is not widely spoken there.
 It is good if the card is in a color which Chinese people associate with luck, such as gold.
 A business card prepared this way will let the Chinese party identify his/her interlocutor’s place in the social hierarchy – says Bartosz Sosnowski, Vice President of the Management Board of International Fairs Poland (MT Polska), co-organizer of the China Expo – China Brand Show Poland 2016 fair, which focuses on cooperation between Poland and China.

-One of the biggest faux pas you may make at a business meeting is “humiliating” your interlocutor, namely saying something or behaving in a way which could suggest that he/she holds a lower social position than he actually does.
-In order to avoid this kind of situations, there are special recommendations which transform a business meeting into a ritual where every step has a symbolic meaning.
+One of the biggest faux pas you may make at a business meeting is “humiliating” your interlocutor, namely saying something or behaving in a way that could suggest that he/she holds a lower social position than he actually does.
+In order to avoid this kind of situation, there are special recommendations that transform a business meeting into a ritual where every step has a symbolic meaning.
 A business meeting may start with a normal handshake though we should remember that not all Chinese like this way of greeting: a nod or a bow is more natural.
 Nevertheless, the best thing you can do is leave the initiative to the other party.
 After the meeting commences, you should introduce yourself using the information printed on the business card.
 Then the Chinese party does the same and it is crucial to remember all his/her particulars.
 If your interlocutor holds a high-ranking position in the company, e.g. a director, you should address him/her by his/her job title.
-Moreover, in business contacts you should always call your interlocutor by his/her surname.
+Moreover, in business contacts, you should always call your interlocutor by his/her surname.
 Using first names is out of the question.